-These net cost savings represent approximately seven months of the estimated annual cost savings relating to the acquisition of Thorn Americas, which reflect the approximate period that Rent-A-Center historical operations are included within the accompanying Unaudited Pro Forma Combined Statement of Operations.
-See note (3)(a) on page 40 for an expanded discussion of the nature of these cost savings.

-(b) Adjustment to reduce depreciation expense, representing the difference between historical depreciation for property assets acquired in the Thorn Americas acquisition and depreciation computed based on the allocated purchase price of such assets.
+- (a) Represents approximately seven months of estimated cost savings relating to the acquisition of Rent-A-Center, which reflects the approximate period that Rent-A-Center historical operations are included within the accompanying Unaudited Pro Forma Combined Statement of Operations. - (b) Adjustment to reduce depreciation expense, representing the difference between historical depreciation for property assets acquired in the Rent-A-Center acquisition and depreciation computed based on the allocated purchase price of such assets.
 The adjustment was calculated for transportation equipment, furniture and equipment, and leasehold improvements on a straight-line basis over their useful lives of four to six years.

-Pro forma depreciation expense Less historical depreciation expense Depreciation expense adjustment \$ (859) ======= included in the accompanying Unaudited Pro Forma Combined Statement of Operations.
+Pro forma depreciation expense Less historical depreciation expense , Depreciation expense adjustment (859) =====